cpury/cpury.github.io/_posts/2015-05-28-learning-holiness.md

 This sampled data can look a lot like the data you learned from, e.g. Andrej lets it create fake Shakespeare prose, fake Wikipedia articles, fake math papers, etc. The results are surprisingly smart, but also hilariously dumb.
 Imagine all the fun we can have with this!
 One drawback is that you need huge amounts of data to train - in a way the model needs to learn the English language from scratch.

 ### Idea
-I instantly went to work with what any sane person would have done: I started amassing copious amounts of erotic Harry Potter fanfiction, which - as is common knowledge - amounts to about 20% of the internet's plain text data. ([^1]) But this endeavour got boring quickly...
+I instantly went to work with what any sane person would have done: I started amassing copious amounts of erotic Harry Potter fanfiction, which - as is common knowledge - amounts to about 20% of the Internet's plain text data. ([^1]) But this endeavor got boring quickly...
 After one hour of skimming terribly written, dirty dirty paragraphs and copy-pasting them to a text file, I only had little more than one megabyte of data.
 So I went for the second best option: The Bible!

 ### Experiment
 The King James version of the Bible is well-known and easily accessible, while also amounting to a beautiful 4.4 MB of data.
 How could I resist the temptation?